33 High-Protein Dinners

 9. Chicken Fajita Bowls

 They’re loaded with lean protein and veggies, so you get that satisfying Tex-Mex taste without the heaviness of a restaurant fajita platter.
 Plus, you can meal prep these bad boys ahead of time for quick lunches, or let everyone in the family build their own bowl on busy nights.
-Let’s make dinner a little more exciting!

 Ingredients: